 Junior, coming of age

 Beside these insights and many tragic events throughout the book, Junior is also drawn as a teenager with concerns and interests typical for his age.
-Not having read a book with a straight male protagonist in a long time, I was surprised to come across explicit, often funny scenes in which the narrator talks about masturbation, hormones, and boners.
-Since YA novels are not often on my reading list, I don’t know to what extent this was to be expected.
-While Junior sometimes attempts to justify behavior such as staring at girls he finds attractive, he is also able to examine himself critically: “I was going to yell at her for being shallow.
+Not having read a book with a straight male protagonist in a long time, I was surprised to come across explicit, funny, sometimes questionable scenes in which the narrator talks about masturbation, hormones, and boners.
+Since YA novels are rarely on my reading list, I don’t know to what extent this was to be expected.
+While Junior sometimes justifies behavior such as staring at girls he finds attractive, he is also able to examine himself critically: “I was going to yell at her for being shallow.
 But then I realized that she was being my friend. […] I’d been thinking about her breasts and she’d been thinking about my whole life.
 I was the shallow one.”

-The ability to relate to others and himself by taking their perspective fuels Junior’s personal growth in the story.
-His ambivalence towards his home is replaced by the realization that he can live in both worlds, his Spokane community and dominant white society, and see value and potential for improvement in both.
-True Diary manages to be both specific and universal by depicting a Native American community and the structural problems it faces while also teaching about the universal value of getting to know and learning from one another without losing your humor: “Jeez,” Junior thinks at one point, “it was a lot of pressure to put on a kid.
+Developing the ability to relate to others by taking their perspective fuels Junior’s personal growth in the story.
+His ambivalence towards his home is replaced by the realization that he can live in both worlds, his Spokane community and the dominant white society, and see value and potential for improvement in both.
+By depicting the conditions and struggles of the Native Americans on the reservation alongside the value of getting to know and learning from others within and outside your community, True Diary manages to be both specific and universal.
+And it does so without losing a sense of humor: “Jeez,” Junior thinks at one point, “it was a lot of pressure to put on a kid.
 I was carrying the burden of my race, you know?
 I was going to get a bad back from it.”

 Title image: Photo by Jesse Bowser